petermr/crops/README.md

 **2. DST-KARYA interns have created wikipages in this repository and have also uploaded their crop specific dictionaries into respective folder.
 Citrus, Malus and Oryza  dictionaries are not created.**

+**3. "TPS" folder created by Sagar Jadhav and it contains README and work on TPS enzyme collection.**

-**3. "dictionaries" folder created by Sagar Jadhav and it contains README and xml dictionaries from 2020-2021.**
+**4. "dictionaries" folder created by Sagar Jadhav and it contains README and xml dictionaries from 2020-2021.**

-**4. "metadata analysis" folder created by Shweata Hegde and it contains README and metadata_analysis.py files.**
+**5. "metadata analysis" folder created by Shweata Hegde and it contains README and metadata_analysis.py files.**

-**5. This repository also contains following csv files created by Sagar Jadhav:**
+**6. This repository also contains following csv files created by Sagar Jadhav:**

 A) Ran metadata_analysis.py file and generated **TPS_sentences_full_search_result.csv**.
 Please also refer https://github.com/petermr/CEVOpen/wiki/Scoping-through-TPS-Corpus